 Expect to sweat!
-Bring a small workout towel and reusable water bottle to refill in the studio.
+Bring a small workout towel and water.

 For safety, no glass containers will be permitted next to the machines, unless wrapped in a break resistant casing.
 No cell phones during class; please be respectful of the instructor and other class members.

 Wear comfortable, form-fitting sportswear without metal or plastic trim, which can be damaging to equipment.
 Baggy clothing is not recommended.
 If you have long hair, bring something to tie it back.
 Please remove jewelry prior to class to prevent it from being caught in the machine and/or causing damage to it.
 To be considerate of fellow clients with allergies/sensitivities, please do not wear strong scents.